Hans-Joachim Jabs

-Hans-Joachim Jabs (14 November 1917 – 26 October 2003) was an officer in the German Luftwaffe during World War II.
+Hans-Joachim Jabs (14 November 1917 – 26 October 2003) was a German officer in the Luftwaffe during World War II.
 Jabs was the rare case of a pilot who found success in two distinctly different forms of aerial combat.
 He was one of the few pilots to obtain Experte while flying a heavy daytime fighter.
-Surviving the Battle of Britain, he later became one of most successful pilots in the night fighter force.
+Surviving the Battle of Britain, he later became one of the most successful pilots in the night fighter force.
 The skill sets for the two operations were completely different.
 Through 510 combat missions he was credited with 50 victories, 31 of them achieved at night.
 Following the war he became a successful businessman in the field of heavy agricultural equipment.

 Early life and training

 Jabs was born 14 November 1917 in the city of Lübeck, Germany.
 He was the son of a Oberinspektor (Chief Inspector).
 After graduation from school and receipt of his Abitur (university entry qualification) in 1936 from the "Johanneum" in Lübeck, he completed his compulsory Reich Labour Service.
 At the age of 19, he began his military career in the Luftwaffe as a Fahnenjunker (non-commissioned officer) on 4 December 1936.

 After completing his training as a pilot at the Luftwaffe school at Wildpark-Werder, he served briefly as a bomber pilot for I. Gruppe of Kampfgeschwader 253 (I./KG 253).
 He served with KG 253 for two months, and then went to special training for fighter pilots.
 In July 1938 he completed the conversion course to fighters, and on 1 November 1938 was posted as a 1st Lieutenant and Adjutant for I. Gruppe of JG 144, flying the Messerschmitt Bf 109D.
 This unit was re-equipped with what was the new long range heavy fighter Messerschmitt Bf 110 and redesignated II.
 Gruppe of Zerstörergeschwader 76 (ZG 76—76th Destroyer Wing).

 At the outset of the war no one knew with certainty how air battles in a coming conflict would be fought.
 The speeds of the aircraft had more than doubled since the Great War, leading many to believe that dog-fighting was a thing of the past.
 Most thought air combat would be a battle between bombers attacking territory and fighters defending, and that the bomber would be the key offensive weapon.
 Most conceded the fighters would be unable to stop the bombers.
 With that in mind, the Bf 110 heavy fighter had been produced.
 It was fast, had long range and a heavy armament.

 Jabs flew the heavy fighter for all six years of the war, with Erich Weißflog serving as his radio operator, and later radar operator.
 In March 1940 Jabs was promoted to lieutenant.
 He was with ZG 76 when the Second World War began with the invasion of Poland in September 1939.